andrew/ultimate-awesome/README.md

 - [awesome-cyber-range-list](https://github.com/thomas-mckanna/awesome-cyber-range-list) - A curated list of tools and technologies that support building Cyber Ranges.
 - [awesome-recommendations](https://github.com/tiagoprn/awesome-recommendations) - Awesome repository with my content recommendations (YouTube channels, podcasts, articles, etc.).
 - [personal-awesome-list](https://github.com/timothyrusso/personal-awesome-list) - Personal Wiki Project.
-- [best-of-nix](https://github.com/tolkonepiu/best-of-nix) - 🏆  A ranked list of the best resources in the Nix community.
-Updated weekly.
 - [awesome-sources](https://github.com/Tomlevron/awesome-sources) - Lists of libraries, blog, book and more that are found useful.
 - [awesome-ide](https://github.com/tonycody/awesome-ide) - A curated collection of fantastic VS Code extensions and JetBrains plugins to boost your productivity.
 We’re gathering the best tools for developers – check it out and contribute!.
 - [awesome-icd-coding](https://github.com/Tou7and/awesome-icd-coding) - The awesome papers and materials about ICD coding.